james-t-larson/neutral-times-api/taskell.md

 ## To Do

+- Throw away api dog, automate and enforce documentation
+    * [x] Documentation should be auto generated, use rswag
+    * [ ] Documentation should be in markdown accessible from the read me, use api blue print and some kind of conversion software
+    * [x] Use SwaggerUI to host a site that other developers can use to get docs and playwith the project
+    * [x] Documentation should be  enforced in some way, use git hooks
 - Link taskell and the github project
 - Enforce SSL in lightsail instance
 - Write ArticleGenerationService tests.
 Should be an integration test